-However, there will be no IP leak when using public name servers instead, since all DNS requests will be sent anonymized over the VPN tunnel while a VPN connection is established.
+However, there will be no DNS leak when using public name servers instead, since all DNS requests will be sent anonymized through the VPN tunnel while a VPN connection is established.

-Navigate to Advanced Settings > VPN and click on the VPN Client tab.
-Next to Import .conf file click on Choose file and select one of the .conf files from the previously downloaded configuration.
-In this documentation we use Zurich.conf
+Navigate to Advanced Settings → VPN and click on the VPN Client tab.
+Next to Import .ovpn file click on Choose file and select one of the .ovpn files from the previously downloaded archive with configurations (see top of this guide).
+In this documentation we use Zurich.ovpn

 Under Client control set Automatic start at boot time to Yes.
 (This will ensure that the OpenVPN connection will be established after restarting the router).
 Configure the rest of the settings as follows: